jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (2) This section applies to a life insurance policy, excluding an annuity, a multiple life policy through which the life insurer can look to the individual lives covered, credit card repayment insurance, and a workplace group policy, if the policy is issued by the life insurer before the grandparenting start day or if the life insurer receives an application and a deposit in money before the grandparenting start day for the policy which is issued after that day, and—
-  (a) the life insurer has no policyholder base income or policyholder base allowable deduction for the policy; and (b) the policy meets the relevant requirements for the relevant period described in subsection (5)﻿(a) to (c); and (c) the amount of life insurance cover at the finish of a cover review period, or at the finish of any shorter period, if the life insurer chooses to measure within the cover review period, has not increased by more than the greater of 10% and the percentage change in the consumer price index for the relevant period, as compared to the amount of life insurance cover at the beginning of the relevant cover review period; and
+  (a) the life insurer has no policyholder base income or policyholder base allowable deduction for the policy; and (b) the policy meets the relevant requirements for the relevant period described in subsection (5)﻿(a) to (c); and (c) the amount of life insurance cover at the finish of a cover review period, or at the finish of any shorter period, if the life insurer chooses to measure within the cover review period, has not increased by more than the greater of 10% and the percentage change in the Consumers Price Index (all groups) for the relevant period, as compared to the amount of life insurance cover at the beginning of the relevant cover review period; and
   (d) no new or replacement individual life is covered for a period beginning after the grandparenting start day.
 Multiple life policies
 (3) This section applies to a multiple life policy through which the life insurer can look to either the individual lives covered or a relevant underlying life insurance policy, if the multiple life policy (the policy) is issued by the life insurer before the grandparenting start day or if the life insurer receives an application and a deposit in money before the grandparenting start day for the policy which is issued after that day, and—